notelix/notelix/ROADMAP.md

 * [ ] ☆ review API design
 * [ ] better user experience: direct users to install the agent when client-side encryption is enabled
 * [ ] automated data backup script (https://github.com/wal-g/wal-g)
-* [ ] migrate to tsx and react (will react in content-script conflict with react used by websites?)
 * [ ] pagination support in /list and /listDiff
 * [ ] AnnotationHistory garbage collection
 * [ ] searchable comments